-The cmd method is highly proven to resolve the SD card inaccessible or unreadable issues on an Android phone, Windows, or Mac.
-Using this method, you can easily fix and recover corrupt SD card without formatting.
+Command prompt (cmd) is a highly proven method to resolve the micro/SD card inaccessible or unreadable issues on Windows.
+Using this method, you can easily fix and recover corrupt SD cards without formatting.

 - Connect your damaged or corrupted SD card with your Windows 10 or any other version of your PC.